JaqiKal/tic-tac-toe/README.md

 * Using a hover state on all buttons on the site to make it clear to the user if they are hovering over a button.
 * Choosing a sans serif font for the site - these fonts are suitable for people with dyslexia.
 * The use of aria-labelledby and attributes in the game's buttons and player sections improves the accessibility of dynamic content and interactive elements for users with screen readers.
-* The CSS includes styles for :hover and :focus pseudo-classes on buttons and game cells
+* The CSS includes styles for :hover and :focus pseudo-classes on buttons and game cells.
 * The CSS media queries for different screen sizes and the flexible grid layout for the game board ensure that the game is usable across a variety of devices, including those with screen magnifiers.
 * The game primarily uses textual content and CSS for styling, which naturally makes it more accessible.
 * The use of colors is considered for visibility.